dragsbruh/ruider/README.md

 $
 ```

 **NOTE:** This command lists all mangas from all manga homes in order it interprets it.
-So, when type the starting characters of the manga name and it autocompletes to the first match.
-You can lookup this to see if it autocompletes to the intended manga.
+So, when you type the starting characters of the manga name, it autocompletes to the first match.
+You can lookup the output of this command to see if it autocompletes to the intended manga.